westerveltco/django-email-relay/README.md

 }
 ```

-If you would like to use a different database alias, you will also need to set the `EMAIL_RELAY_DB_ALIAS` setting within your `DJANGO_EMAIL_RELAY` settings:
+If you would like to use a different database alias, you will also need to set the `DATABASE_ALIAS` setting within your `DJANGO_EMAIL_RELAY` settings:
 ```python
 DATABASES = {
   ...